FouziaAli/Sentryc/README.md

 ## Running Tests

-Run following command to run all tests:
+Run following command to run all the tests from the root folder:

 `npm run cy:run`